KodchakornL/CRM-Analytics-Intelligence/02 Customer Segmentation/README.md

 2. Use Spectral Clustering
 The first model to run was sc.
 After the Plot PCA Run sc model, there was no difference between the groups.
-**therefore choose to use Kmeans**

 ![sc](./07_sc.png)